-Once you are in macOS Utilities windows, choose option 2 “Reinstall macOS", and follow the on-screen instructions.
+Once you are in macOS Recovery windows, choose option 2 “Reinstall macOS", and follow the on-screen instructions.
 The macOS will be installed into your startup disk without overwriting your data.

-After the installation, your Mac should be boot up normally.
+After the installation, your Mac should boot up normally.
 If your Mac still gets the flashing folder with question mark, you may need to perform a fresh-installation instead of this repair installation.
-Of cause, you need to backup your data first.
+Of course, you need to backup your data first.

-If the repair installation discusses above cannot fix your problem, you need to fresh-install the macOS.
+If the repair installation discussed above cannot fix your problem, you need to fresh-install the macOS.
 It is always a good idea to do a fresh installation regularly.
-Flesh installation not only can fix all your software issues but also give you a faster, virus-free and more stable system.
+Fresh installation not only can fix all your software issues but also give you a faster, virus-free and more stable system.

 If you don’t have a backup copy of your personal data, time to backup your data now.
 Use these steps to backup your data to an external drive:

 1. Connect an external USB, Thunderbolt, or FireWire drive to your Mac.
 The drive needs to be the same size or larger than your current startup disk.

 2. Use macOS Recovery to erase the external drive, then install macOS onto the external drive.
 Make sure that you select the external disk as the one you want to erase and install macOS.
 Take extreme care when you select the drive.
 Don’t select your built-in startup disk, usually named Macintosh HD.

 3. After installation is finished, your Mac automatically restarts from the external drive.
 When Setup Assistant appears, select the option to migrate your data from another disk.
 Choose your built-in startup disk as the source to migrate your data from.

 4. When the migration is done, complete the steps of the setup assistant.
 After the desktop appears, confirm that your data is present on the external drive.